grking8/homepage/_posts/2019-02-12-python-imports-101.md

 sticky situations, e.g. "I think I did something to my system Python" or are left scratching their heads.

-In this post we are going to take a first pass at the first two points and provide an introduction to imports in Python, trying a "first principles" approach.
+In this post we are going to take a first pass at the first two points, different libraries and import methods, and provide an introduction to imports in Python, trying a "first principles" approach.